Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Discussion and Conclusions

 Organizations differ widely in their structures and practices, and some organizations have found strategies that work for them (see recommendation sections).
 Yet, we find that most organizations do not deliberately plan their structures and practices and have little insight into available choices and their tradeoffs.
 We hope that this work can (1) encourage more deliberation about organization and process at key collaboration points, and (2) serve as a starting point for cataloging and promoting best practices.

 Beyond the specific challenges discussed throughout this paper, we see four broad themes that benefit from more attention both in engineering practice and in research:

 \textbf{\faGroup\ Communication:} Many issues are rooted in miscommunication between participants with different backgrounds.
-To facilitate interdisciplinary collaboration, education is key, including AI literacy for software engineers and managers (and even customers) but also training software engineers to understand data science concerns.
+To facilitate interdisciplinary collaboration, education is key, including ML literacy for software engineers and managers (and even customers) but also training data scientists to understand software engineering concerns.
 The idea of T-shaped professionals \cite{ULpd} (deep expertise in one area, broad knowledge of others) can provide guidance for hiring and training.

 \textbf{\faFileText\ Documentation:} Clearly documenting expectations between teams is important.
 Traditional interface documentation familiar to software engineers may be a starting point, but practices for documenting model requirements (Sec. \ref{h.6tv7b87udh5z}), data expectations (Sec. \ref{h.ng5qs5o69kjs}), and assured model qualities (Sec. \ref{h.ytgc9mej2ee2}) are not well established.
-Recent suggestions like model cards \cite{uiNH} are a good starting point for encouraging better, more standardized documentation of ML components, but capture only select qualities.
+Recent suggestions like model cards \cite{uiNH}, and FactSheets \cite{factsheet} are a good starting point for encouraging better, more standardized documentation of ML components.
 Given the interdisciplinary nature at these collaboration points, such documentation must be understood by all involved -- theories of \emph{boundary objects}~\cite{UVaE} may help to develop better interface description mechanisms.

 \textbf{\faGears\ Engineering:} With attention focused on ML innovations, many organizations seem to underestimate the engineering effort required to turn a model into a product to be operated and maintained reliably.
-Arguably ML increases software complexity \cite{eIMb,aGd5,ctC1} and makes engineering practices such as data quality checks, deployment automation, and testing in production even more important.
+Arguably adopting machine learning increases software complexity \cite{eIMb,aGd5,ctC1} and makes engineering practices such as data quality checks, deployment automation, and testing in production even more important.
 Project managers should ensure that the ML and the non-ML parts of the project have sufficient engineering capabilities and foster product and operations thinking from the start.